cubefs/cubefs/README.md

 ## Overview

-ChubaoFS (储宝文件系统) is a distributed file system with the following features:
+ChubaoFS (储宝文件系统) is a distributed file system for cloud native applications.
+It has the following features:

 * scale-out metadata management

-* strong replication consistency
+* strong replication consistency for both append and random write

+* specific storage optimizations for large and small files

 * multiple volumes